 - Zola Registry – This is my top recommendation because of the wide variety of gifts to choose from.
 There is an option for “cash funds” so that you can give guests the option to contribute to your honeymoon fund or even just a savings account!
 The sky is the limit, you can be as creative as you want with Zola.
 If your “married couple goals” are to backpack through Europe for a month, make it your main registry option!
 Sign up with my link and Zola will give you $50 to spend on their site!
 (For referring you I will also get $50 in Zola credit) Zola also offers free shipping, price matching, and 10% off registry items for a year after your wedding.
 If an item sells out before someone purchases it from your registry, it will show up as sold out on your list and it’s not a hassle at all to just add another item in it’s place.
 That only happened with one of our items and it was just a taco rack.
 Not a big deal at all.
 Except that now I really want some tacos…

 - Amazon Registry – Literally, almost anything you want can be found on Amazon, which you most likely already know.
 I’m a huge Amazon fan!
 I was so close to having a third registry because I really wanted an Amazon Registry.
 We picked Zola instead because of the “cash funds” option, but I’m convinced anyone would be more than satisfied with the Amazon Wedding Registry.
-Offers include, but are not limited to, free shipping, 20% off items post-wedding, and millions of items to choose from.
+Offers include, but are not limited to, free shipping plus 20% off items post-wedding.

 - Target – Target is my happy place.
-I can (and often do) walk around the store for hours with a Starbucks iced coffee in hand, trying on clothes, checking out what’s new in Bullseye’s Corner, and spending way too much money because I love everything in that store.
+I can (and often do) walk around the store for hours.
+Starbucks iced coffee in hand, trying on clothes, and checking out what’s new in Bullseye’s Corner is just way too much fun for me.
 Having them as our main registry made everything so easy because with the Target Registry app, you can scan an item you love in the store and it will instantly be added to your registry.
 I love technology!
 BONUS: Target Wedding Registry pairs perfectly with The Knot’s Wedding Websites, which is what we used!